-- 31. Reports are also required to include the amount of political expenditures that in the aggregate exceed \$100 (\$190 as of January 1, 2021) and that are made during the reporting period, the full name and address of the persons to whom the expenditures are made, and the dates and purposes of the expenditures.
-Id. § 254.031(a)(3). - 32.
+- 23. In addition to the political contributions deposited into the PAC's bank account, TEC staff learned that Ms. Schwope had made an in-kind contribution of approximately \$595 from her business account for "poll watcher help," but the date of the contribution has not yet been determined.
+This in-kind contribution was not disclosed in any of the PAC's reports. - 24.
+Each report filed must include the amount of political contributions from each person that in the aggregate exceed \$50 (\$90 as of January 1, 2021) and that are accepted during the reporting period by the person or committee required to file a report under this chapter, the full name and address of the person making the contributions, and the dates of the contributions.
+Tex.
+Elec.
+Code § 254.031(a)(1). - 25.
+Each report must also include the amount of political contributions from each person that are made electronically and that are accepted during the reporting period by the person or committee required to file a report under this chapter, the full name and address of the person making the contributions, and the dates of the contributions.
+Id. § 254.031(a)(1-a). - 26.
+Reports are also required to include the amount of political expenditures that in the aggregate exceed \$100 (\$190 as of January 1, 2021) and that are made during the reporting period, the full name and address of the persons to whom the expenditures are made, and the dates and purposes of the expenditures.
+Id. § 254.031(a)(3). - 27.
 Each report must also include the total amount of all political contributions accepted and the total amount of all political expenditures made during the reporting period.
-Id. § 254.031(a)(6). - 33.
-Credible evidence indicates that the respondent, as the PAC chair, had authority over the PAC's campaign finances, which included accepting political contributions and making or authorizing political expenditures on behalf of the PAC.
-Therefore, because the PAC did not file a new campaign treasurer appointment after Ms. Altimore resigned on April 13, 2021, the respondent became responsible for ensuring the proper reporting of the PAC's campaign finances. - 34.
-As to the 8-day pre-election reporting period, credible evidence indicates that the PAC accepted \$36,190.01 in total political contributions, all of which were over the itemization threshold.
+Id. \$ 254.031(a)(6). - 28.
+As to the 8-day pre-election reporting period, credible evidence indicates that the PAC accepted at least \$35,600.015 in total political contributions, all of which were over the itemization threshold.
 However, the PAC's filed 8-day pre-election report disclosed \$56,100 in total political contributions.
-Therefore, this report over-reported the total political contributions accepted during this period by \$19,909.99.7 Of the \$36,190.01 actually accepted by the PAC, the report failed to itemize political contributions totaling \$1,590.01 and over-reported two itemized political contributions by a total of \$4,000.
-For these reasons, there is credible evidence of continuing violations of Sections 254.031(a)(1) and 254.031(a)(6) of the Election Code as to the 8-day pre-election report. - 35.
-As to the July 2021 semiannual/dissolution reporting period, credible evidence indicates that the PAC accepted at least \$32,210 in total political contributions.
-However, the PAC's filed July 2021 semiannual/dissolution report disclosed \$0 in contributions accepted during the reporting period.
-Therefore, the report under-reported the total political contributions accepted by the PAC during this period by \$32,210.
-Of the \$32,210 accepted by the PAC, the respondent was required to itemize on the report political contributions totaling approximately \$19,710.8 For these reasons, there is credible evidence of continuing violations of Sections 254.031(a)(1), 254.031(a)(1-a), and 254.031(a)(6) of the Election Code as to the July 2021 semiannual/dissolution report.
+Therefore, this report over-reported the total political contributions accepted during this period by \$20,499.99.6 Of the \$35,600.01 actually accepted by the PAC, the report failed to itemize political contributions totaling \$1,000.01 and over-reported two itemized political contributions by a total of \$4,000.
+Since none of the PAC's reports have been amended or corrected, there is credible evidence of continuing violations of Sections 254.031(a)(1) and 254.031(a)(6) of the Election Code as to the 8-day pre-election report. - 29.
+As to the July 2021 semiannual/dissolution reporting period, credible evidence indicates that the PAC accepted at least \$32,2107 in total political contributions.
+However, the PAC's filed July 2021 semiannual/dissolution report disclosed \$0.
+Therefore, the report underreported the total political contributions accepted by the PAC during this period by \$32,210.
+Of the \$32,210 accepted by the PAC, the report failed to itemize political